ricky8221/Work_Day_Schedule_Qi_Chen_Module_5/README.md

-## Work Day Scheduler
+# Work Day Scheduler

-# This is a day schedule application with the past time with grey color, presennt time with red color, future time with grenn color feature,
+## This is a day schedule application with the past time with grey color, presennt time with red color, future time with grenn color feature,
-# and all the saved item will store on localstorage and print it in the reminder box while login.
+## and all the saved item will store on localstorage and print it in the reminder box while login.

-# Acceptance Criteria
+Acceptance Criteria:

 GIVEN I am using a daily planner to create a schedule WHEN I open the planner
 THEN the current day is displayed at the top of the calendar